toumorokoshi/sprinter/docs/source/lifecycle.rst

 * newly listed features have the 'install' directive called on them.
 * existing features have the 'update' directive called on them.
 * features no longer listed in have the 'remove' directive called on them.
+* features with a different formula will first have the old formula removed, and the new formula installed

 Remove
 ------